damphon/L2Test/README.md

 #   10 - The results should be saved and easily retrievable at a later date by management for anyone who has taken the test.
 #
 #Development Notes
+#   12/25/2016 - Added ability to change passwords and remove users to the user management page.
 #   11/25/2016 - Added new user creation to Manage Users page and am looking into how to reset passwords ect..
 #   11/12/2016 - Added text to index page that explains L2 test requierments and instructions for completing the test.
 #   11/04/2016 - Spell checked all code while on flight